Foundation Member of the ARA (FMARA)

 Eligibility and enrolment

-To enrol onto the Foundation programme candidates must be an Individual member of the ARA before enrolling onto the professional development programme.
-Candidates must also have a minimum of one years’ relevant work experience, including voluntary experience, before submitting their application for assessment.
+To enrol onto the Foundation programme candidates must be an Individual member of the ARA.
+Student members are also eligible to enrol.
+The ARA recommends that candidates must also have a minimum of one years’ relevant work experience, including voluntary experience, before submitting their application for assessment.

-Candidates are required to have a mentor who should be a Registered member or Fellow of the ARA.
-The role of the mentor is to support and guide the candidate’s professional development as they build their Foundation portfolio ready for submission.
-Candidates can find their own mentor if they wish.
-Alternatively, a list of suitable mentors will be provided to candidates once they have enrolled onto the programme.
+We recommend that all candidates find a mentor, who should be a Foundation, Registered member or Fellow of the ARA.
+The role of the mentor is to support and guide the candidate’s professional development as they build their Foundation portfolio ready for submission and assessment.
+Candidates should find their own mentor where possible, but a list of suitable mentors can be requested by candidates once they have enrolled onto the programme.
 We recommend candidates read the ARA’s guidance for mentors to help prepare them for working with a mentor.

 Developing the portfolio